This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Nerve testing looks for problems with the nerves that control your rectum and anus.
 If these nerves are damaged, they cannot tell your muscles how to control your rectum and anus.
 Damaged nerves can cause a rectal prolapse.

-Manual reduction is a procedure to place your rectum back inside of the anus.
+is a procedure to place your rectum back inside of the anus.
 Your healthcare provider may give you medicine to help you relax before the procedure.
-He may have you lie on your back with your knees bent.
-He may apply sugar to your rectum to reduce swelling and make it easier to put back in.
-He will apply gentle, steady pressure to your rectum and push it back inside of your anus.
-He may need to hold pressure for several minutes.
-He may place gauze and tape across your buttocks to prevent a rectal prolapse from happening again.
+He or she may have you lie on your back with your knees bent.
+He or she may apply sugar to your rectum to reduce swelling and make it easier to put back in.
+He or she will apply gentle, steady pressure to your rectum and push it back inside of your anus.
+He or she may need to hold pressure for several minutes.
+He or she may place gauze and tape across your buttocks to prevent a rectal prolapse from happening again.

 - Injections may prevent your rectum from moving through your anus.
 You may be given one or more shots of numbing medicine.
 A needle will be inserted into the rectum and medicine will be given.
 You may feel some pushing or discomfort as the needle enters your rectum.

 - Surgery may be needed if other treatments do not work.
 The type of surgery may depend on the cause of your rectal prolapse.
 Surgery can help position your rectum so that it does not come down through your anus.
 Surgery may include placing sutures or mesh to hold the rectum in place.
 It may also involve removing part of the rectum.